-The City of McMinnville is proposing amendments to the McMinnville Comprehensive Plan to adopt the Historic Preservation Plan.
+The City of McMinnville is proposing amendments to the McMinnville Comprehensive Plan to adopt the McMinnville Historic Preservation Historic Preservation Plan.
 The proposed Comprehensive Plan text amendments are two-fold.
 First, the text amendments would add new goals, policies, and proposals to Chapter III (Cultural, Historical, and Educational Resources) of the Comprehensive Plan.
-These goals, policies, and proposals are directly from Chapter 5 of the Historic Preservation Plan, and will be discussed in more detail below.
-Second, the text amendments would adopt the entire Historic Preservation Plan as an appendix to the overall McMinnville Comprehensive Plan.
+These goals, policies, and proposals are directly from Chapter 5 of the Historic Preservation Plan.
+Second, the text amendments would adopt the entire Historic Preservation Plan as an appendix to the overall McMinnville

+Comprehensive Plan.
 This will ensure that all of the relevant information in the Historic Preservation Plan is included in the City's guiding planning document.